DavidLegarre/Theory-notes/Networks/Link Layer Networking.md

 # Link Layer
-In a tipical connection we have multiple nodes connected in a half-duplex manner (the connection allows communication in both directions but only one direction at a time).
+In a typical connection we have multiple nodes connected in a half-duplex manner (the connection allows communication in both directions but only one direction at a time).
 The channel access arbitration is done using the **Distributed Coordination Function (DCF)**

 ## Binary Exponential Backoff